Pre-read by aerobee82 & alexisdanaan, and beta'd by sweenyanne in 2013

 The creak of the passenger side door wasn't surprising.
 My shoulders slumped and my heart ached, and Edward pulled me across the bench seat to bury my face in his chest.
 "Shh, love.
 It's alright.
 Everything's going to be just fine.
 You'll see."

-I forced myself to inhale, and the smell of him instantly soothed the wound inflicted on my heart.
-In some deranged way I hated him for it.
+I forced myself to inhale, long and shaky, and the smell of him instantly soothed the wound inflicted on my heart.
+In some deranged way, I hated him for it.
 If I couldn't find anything in myself to keep going, what good was I?
-If I didn't hurt for that girl who I couldn't stop seeing as some twisted version of a future me, then no one else would.
-Still I pressed closer, let Edward hold me tighter.
+If I didn't hurt for that girl who I couldn't stop seeing as some twisted version of a future me, then no one would.
+Still, I pressed closer, let Edward hold me tighter.
 I was too weak for anything else.